DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 ------------------------

 Kernel drivers for each device are listed in the following table.
-Scroll right to check that the driver and device supports the servic you require.
+Scroll right to check that the driver and device supports the service you require.

 .. _table_qat_pmds_drivers: